Project Layout¶

 Developer Guide¶

-This guide is for automation engineers and developers building and deploying PLC project folders.
+Build and deploy PLC project folders.
 It assumes you already have the runtime installed.

 Project Layout (Structure)¶